idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 There is a single unknown, temperature ($T$), to compute.
 This unknown is declared using the [Variables System](syntax/Variables/index.md) in the `[Variables]` block and used the default configuration of a first-order Lagrange finite element variable.
-Note, within this block the name of the variable is arbitrary; "T" was selected here to match up the equations definitions.

 !listing tutorial03_verification/step04_mms/2d_main.i link=False block=Variables